 Upcoming consultation opportunities

 The AAWS will be developed and released in chapters from 2025 to 2027.
 Each chapter will focus on identifying practical actions for a specific animal group, ensuring detailed and focused discussions.
-The 6 animal groups are:
+Read more about the 6 animal groups and the parameters for each chapter.

 Consultation will be ongoing.
 We will test insights and priorities throughout the development process from 2024 – 2027.